Skip to main content

 Tourism Nova Scotia gathers and reports tourism statistics on behalf of the tourism industry.
 These statistics help inform our decision-making, help describe visitors to Nova Scotia, and can be used by tourism businesses and organizations for planning and business development.
 As tourism indicators are compiled from several sources, data becomes available at different times.
 Tourism Nova Scotia reports the most up-to-date statistics available so reporting timelines for each indicator may differ.

-According to AirDNA data, there were 581,000 room nights booked through sharing economy platforms in 2022, an increase of 48% compared with 2021, and up 19% compared with 2019.
-The increase in bookings through sharing economy platforms year over year outpaced increases in sales reported by accommoda-tions in Tourism Nova Scotia’s database.
+According to AirDNA data, there were 607,000 room nights booked through sharing economy platforms in 2024, an increase of 7% compared with 2023.

 Room Nights Booked Through Sharing Economy Platforms:

-Bar graph comparing monthly room nights booked through sharing economy platforms in 2022 with 2021 and 2019.
+Bar graph comparing room nights booked through sharing economy platforms in 2024 with 2023.

-According to the latest data from the CBRE Hotels National Market Report, the average room rate for Nova Scotia accommodations was $168 overall for 2022, an increase of 45% over 2021 and an increase of 16% compared with 2019.
+According to the latest data from the CBRE Hotels National Market Report, the average room rate for Nova Scotia accommodations was $191 for 2024, on par with 2023.

-The average room rate in the Halifax Regional Municipality was $180, up 17% over 2019, while the average room rate of $141 in the rest of Nova Scotia was up 13% compared with 2019.
+The average room rate in the Halifax Regional Municipality was $205, down 1% compared with 2023, while the average room rate of $159 in the rest of Nova Scotia was up 4% compared with 2023.

 Tourism statistics are compiled from a variety of sources, including: